webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - High Level Scope
   - RACI: Responsible, Accountable, Consulted, Informed.
   - Project kickoff meeting.
+  - feasibility studies, cost-benefit analysis, risk assessment, project charter development, and obtaining stakeholder buy-in.
+Validating the business case is a key activity within these.
+  - Steps:
+    1. business case is validated and project is authorized.
+    2. determining budget constraints happens before or alongside project team identification.
+    3. once project team is identified, PM consults their ideas into the project charter.
+    4. project schedule is created with input from team.
+    5. Project charter is updated with all the new information.
 - **Initiating Project: Preliminary Scope Statement**
   - **clearly defines how the work will be done**.
   - after business case, preliminary scope statement is **first artifact created** and will become part of the project charter.